Chicken or beef air fryer flautas make a great dinner! Homemade shredded meat wrapped in tortillas and crispy on the outside without any oil.

 Air Fryer Chicken Taquitos

 Yes we shared with you a while back how to make frozen air fryer taquitos, these are a bit different.
 Sometimes the term is used interchangeably but there is a difference.
+The biggest one is the type of tortillas you use to wrap them up.
+The insides can be whatever you want them to be too which is great.

 Either shredded chicken, beef, or ground beef works for this.
 You can use your Ninja Foodi air crisp function to make these or any other brand you have like AirWave, Phillips etc… Here we go…